rnb3ds/docs-site/docs/en/httpc/api-reference/middleware.md

 func RequestIDMiddleware(headerName string, generator func() string) MiddlewareFunc
 ```

 Adds a unique ID to each request.
-Uses `crypto/rand` by default to generate a 32-character hex ID.
+Defaults to a 32-character hex ID generated with `crypto/rand`.

 | Parameter | Description |
 |-----------|-------------|